 How does a UX researcher use applied linguistics?

 Think of applied linguistics as language user research.
-Applied linguists explore the ways people use and learn language and apply their research findings to solve problems in education and other fields.
-They ask research questions like:
+Applied linguists explore the ways people learn and use language and apply their research findings to solve problems in education and other fields.
+UX research involves asking similar questions about users’ needs and behaviors with a focus on their experiences of products and content

-UX research involves asking similar questions about users’ needs and behaviors with a focus on their experiences of products and content.
 Researchers in both fields apply an array of research methods, such as interviews, think-aloud protocols, ethnographic observations, and surveys.
 Both UX research and applied linguistics draw on theories and methods from anthropology, sociology, psychology, and other social science fields.
 Both fields are also human centered, putting real people’s needs at the center of the problem-solving and design process.

 Back to Top